tocshi/tocshi.github.io/index.md

 # About Me

 I'm a 2nd year Computer Science major studying at the University of British Columbia.
 I'm also a video game enthusiast, and a digital artist.
-I am currently working on a top-down Unity-based Action RPG, featuring a self-made cast of characters and story.
+I am currently working on a 2D top-down Action RPG in GameMaker Studio 2, featuring a self-made cast of characters and story.

 ---